SWE-CS410/5541-Spring23CodeReviewActivity/README.md

 # Spr23-5540-CodeReviewActivity

 ## Task 1: Open a Pull request
-1. **Clone** this repository that contains the unit test assignmentSkeleton from here.
+1. **Clone/Fork** this repository that contains the unit test assignmentSkeleton from here.
 You should have access now, because you can see this ReadMe file.
-2. Create a branch to the local repository named "First_lastName_CodeReview"
+2. If cloned Create a branch to the local repository named "First_lastName_CodeReview"
 3. Update the skeleton project with your final project implementation from Assignment two
 4. Don't change the pom.xml or the .travis.yml file
 5. Commit your changes to the **local repository**